All guides

 The psychology of three tiers

 70-80% of clients pick the middle option when given three tiers.
-This is the "decoy effect" — the lower tier makes the middle feel reasonable, and the premium tier makes it look like a deal.
+The lower tier makes the middle feel reasonable, and the premium tier makes it look like a deal.
 Design your middle tier as the one you actually want clients to buy.
+In practice, consultants who shift from single-price to three-tier packaging consistently see higher average project values.

 Concrete tier template: